Towards Robust Referring Video Object Segmentation with Cyclic Relational Consensus: Experiment

 \subsection{Implementation Details}

 Following previous methods \cite{pminet,referformer}, our model is first pre-trained on Ref-COCO/+/g dataset \cite{yu2016refcoco,mao2016generation} and then finetuned on Ref-Youtube-VOS.
 The model is trained for 6 epochs with a learning rate multiplier of 0.1 at the 3rd and the 5th epoch.
 The initial learning rate is 1e-4 and a learning rate multiplier of 0.5 is applied to the backbone.
 We adopt a $\mathrm{batchsize}$ of 8 and an AdamW \cite{loshchilov2017adamw} optimizer with weight decay $1\times10^{-4}$.
-Following convention \cite{referformer,botach2021mttr}, the evaluation on Ref-DAVIS directly uses models trained on Ref-Youtube-VOS without re-training.
-All images are cropped to have the longest side of 640 pixels and the shortest side of 360 pixels during training and evaluation.
-The window size is set to 5.
-Our method is implemented with PyTorch \cite{paszke2019pytorch}.
+Following convention \cite{botach2021mttr}, the evaluation on Ref-DAVIS directly uses models trained on Ref-Youtube-VOS without re-training.
+All images are cropped to have the longest side of 640 pixels and the shortest side of 360 pixels during evaluation.
+The window size is set to 5 for all backbones.
+We train model with negative samples created by randomly mismatching vision-language pairs in Ref-Youtube-VOS.
+We set the $\lambda_{text}=0.1$, $\lambda_{cls}=2$, $\lambda_{mask}=2$, $\lambda_{align}=1$, $\lambda_{angle}=10$, $\lambda_{L1}=5$, $\lambda_{giou}=2$, $\lambda_{dice}=2$ and $\lambda_{focal}=5$ during all training process.